 The speaker will boast excellent audio quality, according to the company.
 It features a 4in, Apple-designed upward-facing woofer paired with an array of seven beam-forming tweeters, each with its own amplifier.

 There more to the capabilities of the speaker than sound though.
 The HomePod uses spatial awareness technology, powered by an A8 chip to analyse the room it's in and optimise audio output for the surroundings.
-This is essentially beam forming, technology that directs sound around the room for a 3D effect.
+This is essentially beam-forming, a technology that directs sound around the room for a 3D effect.

 It apparently works even better if you have two or more HomePods in the same room, as they'll work together to create the best sound possible.
-But this feature won't be available at launch, and is delayed to a later software update.
+But this feature wasn't available at launch and is delayed to a later software update.

 Even so, buying more than one £319 HomePod for multi-room audio is already becoming a financial stretch.